Chandradeva: Territorial extent

 According to the 1104 CE Bashai inscription of his successor Madanapala, Chandradeva established his capital at Kanyakbuja.
 No other Gahadavala inscription mentions Kanyakubja as the kingdom's capital, and the vast majority of the dynasty's inscriptions have been found in and around Varanasi.
 According to Al-Biruni, most of the Kanyakubja city was in ruins by 1030 CE.
 Therefore, it appears that Varanasi was the chief seat of Gahadavala power.
 Chandradeva probably moved his capital to Kanyakubja, since that city was reputed as the capital of earlier emperors.
 Thus, Kanyakubja became a 'capital of honour' for the Gahadavalas, although Varanasi remained their main seat of power.

 Military career

 The 1093 CE Chandrawati inscription states that Chandradeva defeated Narapati, Gajapati, Giripati and Trishankupati.
 These appear to be different classes of feudatories; "Narapati" and "Gajapati" have been used as imperial titles in some Kalachuri inscriptions.
 Since the Kalachuris controlled the area around Varanasi before the Gahadavalas, it appears that Chandradeva captured this area from them.
 The Kalachuri king defeated by him was probably Yashah-Karna.

 The 1093 CE and 1100 CE inscriptions of Chandradeva mention that his vast army marched in the east (the eastern India).
 However, no records attribute any military successes to him in the east.
 It is possible that he unsuccessfully tried to invade the Pala territory.
 According to Ramacharitam, Ramapala's feudatory in Magadha — Bhimayashas — defeated the ruler of Kanyakubja.
 This ruler was most probably Chandradeva.

+Religion

+One of Chandradeva's inscription describes him as "Svayambhu himself born upon the earth to restore dharma and the Veda, whose sounds had almost been silenced."
+An inscription of his grandson Govindachandra describes him as Hari (Vishnu) born on the earth at the request of Hara (Shiva) to protect Varanasi from "the wicked Turk warrior".
+The 1197 Kotwa (Machhlishahr) inscription of the last Gahadavala ruler Harishchandra describes Chandradeva as the protector of several holy places including Kashi (Varnaasi).

+The inscriptions of Chandradeva, discovered at Chandrawati (or Chandravati) in Varanasi district, record grants to hundreds of Brahmins.
+His 1093 CE (1150 VS) Chandrawati copper-plate inscription mentions that he visited Ayodhya to worship Vasudeva (Vishnu) and perform other religious rites.
+The Ayodhya-mahatmya section of the Vrindavan manuscript of the Skanda Purana mentions that the Vasudeva temple at the Svarga-dvara ghata in Ayodhya had an idol named "Chandra-hari", believed to be installed by a pilgrim named Chandra, who had visited Ayodhya to worship Vishnu.
+This may be a reference to Chandradeva's construction of a temple and the installation of an idol there.